Docker logo

 Installation Paths and Versions

-The Docker CE stack is installed in standard Windows directories for easy access:
+The Docker CE stack is installed in standard Linux directories for easy access:

 Docker Credentials

 No default credentials are required for Docker CE.
-The service runs under the local Administrator account.
+The service runs under the standard ubuntu system account via the docker group.

 Important: Secure the Docker daemon socket and enable TLS if exposing it externally.